erdc/proteus_tutorial/_episodes/05-variables.md

 ## Variables must be created before they are used.

-*   If a variable doesn't exist yet, or if the name has been mis-spelled, Python reports an error.
+*   If a variable doesn't exist yet, or if the name has been misspelled, Python reports an error.
     *   Unlike some languages, which "guess" a default value.